CarolGMilano/sneakers-e-commerce/README.md

 ## Features

 - Browse through selection of seasonal sneakers
-- Add products to your cart an d manage your cart
+- Add products to your cart and manage your cart
 - View product details and images
 - Add your e-mail in the company Newsletter